 Current Affairs is an integral part of the UPSC Civil Service Examination.
-The relevance of current affairs in the UPSC Exam can be accessed from the fact that it is an indispensable part of the preparation, and to score well, one needs to have a basic understanding and conceptual clarity of news events nationally and internationally.
-One should always prefer quality over quantity, and for that, a candidate can either consider reading The Hindu or The Indian Express.
+The relevance of current affairs in the UPSC Exam can be accessed from the fact that it is an indispensable part of the preparation.
+To score well, one needs to have a basic understanding and conceptual clarity of news events nationally and internationally.
+One should always prefer quality over quantity; for that, a candidate can consider reading The Hindu or The Indian Express.

-Attempting timely mocks helps in accessing the performance and the performance of the candidate preparing to become an IAS officer.
-One should always attempt sectional, substantive and full-length mocks from time to time.
+Attempting timely mocks helps in accessing the performance of the candidate preparing to become an IAS officer.
+One should always attempt sectional, substantive, and full-length mocks from time to time.

 Revision is the key to cracking the UPSC Exam in First Attempt.
 Keep your resources limited but revise them multiple times.
 This helps in retaining the knowledge and understanding the subject or the topic in a much better way.
-Micro-manage your study timetable accordingly and segregate targets weekly, monthly and quarterly.
+Micro-manage your study timetable accordingly and segregate weekly, monthly, and quarterly targets.

 How to Fill IAS Officer Form?

-UPSC releases the application form for IAS every year and the candidates who are interested in appearing for IAS 2023 can fill up the UPSC Application Form on the official website in February 2023.
-UPSC will release the IAS 2023 application form on 1st February 2023, and the interested candidates must apply before the last filling date.
+To become IAS Officer, the very first step is to fill the application form released by the Commission every year.
+UPSC releases the application form for IAS every year, and the candidates interested in appearing for IAS 2023 can fill up the UPSC Application Form on the official website in February 2023.
+UPSC will release the IAS 2023 application form on 1st February 2023, and interested candidates must apply before the last filing date.
 It is advised for the candidates to go through all the necessary details before filling up the IAS Prelims exam form online.